Panky-codes/ESP32-CHIP8/README.md

 ## TODO

-- [ ] Finish up keyboard implementation
+- [x] Finish up keyboard implementation
+- [x] Investigate the perf impact for delay more than 10ms and Freertos watch dog timer trigger
 - [ ] Make a startup screen